 Ritsu Rei (Standing Bow)

-Ritsu Rei is performed by adopting either Heisoku Dachi or Musubi Dachi and then bending forward from the waist to about 30 degrees of forward lean.
+Ritsu Rei is performed by adopting either Heisoku Dachi or Musubi Dachi and then bending forward from the waist to about 30 degrees of forward-lean.
 The exact angle is not of critical importance.
-The arms should rest comfortable on the outside of the thighs and travel down the legs as the bow progresses.
+The arms should rest comfortably on the outside of the thighs and travel down the legs as the bow progresses.
 The eyes should be directly ahead to take in a complete view of what is in front of you, but also to make maximum use of your peripheral vision.
-In Japan a more junior person may bow deeply until they are looking directly at the floor.
+In Japan, a more junior person may bow deeply until they are looking directly at the floor.
 We avoid doing this as it takes our eyes off of a potential adversary.

-Ritsu Rei should be performed in a number of different situations that you will naturally encounter during your training.
-Before entering a formal training area students should face the area and perform Ritsu Rei prior to entering.
+Ritsu Rei should be performed in many different situations that you will naturally encounter during your training.
+When entering a formal training area students should face the area and perform Ritsu Rei before entering.
 On exiting the same area, students should again turn to face the area, perform Ritsu Rei, and then step directly back and out of the training area before turning to leave.
 This formal bow is also used when two students wish to practice together.
-Both students use Ritsu Rei as a way of both showing respect for one another and to formally invite one another to participate in a mutual exercise.
+Both students use Ritsu Rei as a way of showing respect for one another and to formally invite one another to participate in a mutual exercise.

 Ritsu Rei is also performed when encountering any Black Belt (from any style or school) for the first time in a given day or training session and is intended to be a form of respect and greeting.
 It is also customary to perform Ritsu Rei toward any Black Belt when departing.
 This is simply a formal “see you later” gesture.
 When bowing to a black belt you are simply showing respect for the training and knowledge acquired by those who have gone before you.
 It is not intended to be a sign of subservience.
 Please note that the Black Belt may or may not acknowledge your Ritsu Rei – it depends on what they are currently doing at the moment when you elect to bow.
 Black Belts always strive to return this respectful gesture, but it is not always possible.